EmbeddedOS/uefi-bootloader/README.md

 # uefi-bootloader

-A simple UEFI OS loader to load a dummy kernel.
+A simple UEFI OS loader to load a kernel.

 Build the GNU-EFI: